header_slot_prep

 Nope.

 There are three things you are always in control of when playing a slot: 1) where you gamble, 2) how much you bet, and 3) how long you play.
 We came up with the M.A.D.
-Method™ because it’s based on how we gamble now.
+Method™ because it’s based on how we gamble (and win).

 There’s (sort of) an exception.
 Some slots have a “Win Before” jackpot, which must be paid before reaching a specified amount.
-We avoid these slots, since we’ve watched others burn through hundreds chasing the jackpot.
+We avoid these slots, since we’ve watched too many people burn through hundreds chasing the jackpot

 ANECDOTE: Progressive jackpots must be paid out.
 When the Mirage casino in Vegas closed in 2024, they gave away tens of thousands of dollars from their progressive slots.
 That means that NO ONE EVER WON THEM.
 We were there.
 It wasn’t pretty.